ignicaodigitalbr/get_response_api/README.md

-# GetResponseApi
+# GetResponse API

-This is a simple wrapper for the GetResponse API.
+This is a simple wrapper for the GetResponse v3 API.

 ## Installation